mmbman/Katagiri/1979-06-10-Fukanzazengi-Talk-2.md

 **Katagiri Roshi:** A first grade child, who is a master of calligraphy.
 But a first grade child is a first grade child; they’re not a perfect master of calligraphy.
 So, in the realm of first grade children, he is a master, an expert.
 But he is still, well, a childish calligrapher.

 [You say,] “This is interesting!”
-So [they] give you this example; you should practice with this, day after day, you should write [calligraphy].
+So [they] give you this example: you should practice with this.
+Day after day, you should write [calligraphy].
 Finally, this professional person says to you, “You have reached the highest level of calligraphy.”

 What is that?
 Do you understand?

 **Same person:** No, I still don’t get your point.

-**Katagiri Roshi:** So that is the highest level of calligraphy you can reach – that is what?
+**Katagiri Roshi:** So that is the highest level of calligraphy you can reach... that is what?
 It’s perfect?

 **Same person:** I don’t see it.